logos-maker/ikiGUI/README.md

 _A screenshot of a simple plugin example using ikiGUI_

 # ikiGUI
 The smallest cross platform GUI library for applications and audio plugins availible.
 Made for the least amount of dependencies and easy compilation.
+It uses imidiate mode, but functions for working in retained mode are in the works.

 - Can be used for making audio plugin GUI's.
 - Can be used to make stand alone applications (usefull for learning and trying out GUI designs).